Things To Do In Magnetic Island Solo

 - Alternatively, buy a daily bus pass to navigate the island.

-- Bring your own food; there are a few food shops and only one expensive IGA at the Ferry Terminal.
+- Bring your food; the ferry terminal has a few food shops and only one expensive IGA.

 Things to do on Magnetic Island

 When I arrived, I realised that travelling around Magnetic Island would be more challenging than I thought.
-The island offers so much to do; from hiking to various water sports to snorkelling and reef tours, to walking in the national parks.
-It would be best if you had 4-5 days to visit it all.
+The island offers so much to do, from hiking to various water sports, snorkelling and reef tours, and walking in the national parks.
+It would be best to have 4-5 days to visit it all.

 1. Walking on the island